 Tempering Eggs With a Whisk: In a large mixing bowl, whisk together the whole eggs, yolks, salt, and vanilla.
 Slowly whisk the hot cream mixture into the eggs one ladleful at a time until it is all fully incorporated.
 Pour into the prepared caramel-lined dish and cover lightly with plastic wrap or foil.

-Baking the Custard: Prepare a roasting dish, casserole dish, or another oven-safe pan large enough to accommodate the dish holding the custard by placing a ring of foil or a wire rack inside it to act as a booster seat.
+Baking the Custard: Prepare a roasting pan, casserole dish, or another oven-safe pan large enough to accommodate the dish holding the custard by placing a ring of foil or a wire rack inside it to act as a booster seat.
 Rest custard dish on top and place in oven.
 Once in the oven, pour boiling water into the roasting dish until about halfway up the side of the custard dish.
-Bake until the custard is just set to the touch, with a slight jiggle in the center and an instant read thermometer reads 175°F (80°C) in the center, about 45 minutes.
+Bake until the custard is just set to the touch, with a slight jiggle in the center and an instant-read thermometer reads 175°F (80°C) in the center, about 45 minutes.
 Cool fully in the refrigerator at least 2 hours, preferably overnight.
 When ready to serve, run a paring knife or offset spatula along the edge to loosen the flan from the dish and flip over onto a rimmed plate to catch the caramel sauce.
 Sprinkle with Maldon salt to taste.
-Keeps in the fridge covered for 3 to 5 days.
+Keep in the fridge covered for 3 to 5 days.

-Blender, instant-read thermometer, pie dish, roasting dish
+Blender, instant-read thermometer, pie dish, roasting pan or casserole dish

 For an extra layer of savory and nutty flavor, toast the dairy for the flan.
 Combine the milk and cream with 1 teaspoon (5g) baking soda.
 For the pressure cooker method, pour the dairy and baking soda mixture into mason jars and gently screw on the lids until just finger tight.
 Place the lids in a pressure cooker with a rack insert and 1 inch of water.
 Bring to full pressure and cook for 2 hours.
 For the sous vide method, transfer the dairy and baking soda mixture to vacuum sealed bags and cook at 180°F (82°C) for 24 hours.
 Use the dairy as usual in the flan recipe.